physiatry/physiatry.github.io/_featured_categories/certifications.md

 layout: grid

 # The title of the tag's page.
-title: Recognition
+title: Certifications

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: recognition
+slug: certifications

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Awards and articles recognizing some of Dr. Shoval's achievements.
+  Certifications that Dr. Shoval has accumulated.

 # (Optional) You can disable grouping posts by date.
 no_groups: true